tayiorbeii/egghead.io_redux_course_notes/11-Implementing_combineReducers_from_Scratch.md

 Now that we know how to use `combineReducers()` to save us some time, let's implement it from scratch in order to understand it deeper.

-Recall that the only argument to `combineReducers()` is a function declaration to map through our reducers, so we'll start by writing a function that accepts a parameter we'll call "reducers".
+Recall that the only argument to `combineReducers()` is the mapping between the state keys and their corresponding reduces, so we'll start by writing a function that accepts a parameter we'll call "reducers".

 Since `combineReducers()` returns a reducer function, it must have the signature of a reducer function (the state and an action).